 loading...

-Sunshine and no wind felt good after -20 lately.
+Sunshine and no wind felt good on a February afternoon.

 Is it worth the walk?
 Absolutely.